savitashukla/instagram_crop_images_video/README.md

 Many people requested the ability to take picture from the picker.
 The main aspect of this package is selection and uniform crop selection.
 Consequently, camera-related operations have no place in this package.
-However, since version `2.0.0`, it is now possible to trigger this action using either `specialItemBuilder` and/or `actionsBuilder`.
+However, since version `1.0.4`, it is now possible to trigger this action using either `specialItemBuilder` and/or `actionsBuilder`.

-The ability to take a photo from the camera must be handled on your side, but the picker is now able to refresh the list and select the new photo.
+The ability to take a photo and video from the camera must be handled on your side, but the picker is now able to refresh the list and select the new photo and video.
-New [examples](https://github.com/LeGoffMael/insta_assets_picker/tree/main/example/lib/pages/camera) have been written to show how to manage this process with the [camera](https://pub.dev/packages/camera) or [wechat_camera_picker](https://pub.dev/packages/wechat_camera_picker) package.
+New [examples](https://github.com/savitashukla/instagram_crop_images_video/blob/main/example/lib/pages/camera/camera_picker.dart) have been written to show how to manage this process with the [camera](https://pub.dev/packages/camera) or [wechat_camera_picker](https://pub.dev/packages/wechat_camera_picker) package.

 ## ✨ Credit

-This package is based on [flutter_wechat_assets_picker](https://pub.dev/packages/wechat_assets_picker) by [AlexV525](https://github.com/AlexV525) and [image_crop](https://pub.dev/packages/image_crop) by [lykhonis](https://github.com/lykhonis).
+This package is based on [flutter_wechat_assets_picker](https://pub.dev/packages/wechat_assets_picker) by [AlexV525](https://github.com/AlexV525) and [image_crop](https://pub.dev/packages/image_crop)